 “According to my neighbor, no.” His remark was flippant.

 “You’ve never been caught?”
 Ben asked.
 Wasn’t sure why he was pressing the issue or why he even cared.
 Curiosity tended to get the better of him; he wasn’t always the most tactful or patient participant in a conversation.

-Travis squinted at him, causing the light spray of freckles that crisscrossed his nose to crinkle.
+Travis squinted at him.
+The light spray of freckles that crisscrossed his nose crinkled.
 “This neighbor and I… Let’s just say we’ve never exactly gotten along.”
-He pulled his helmet on, positioned his goggles on his face, and clipped his boots into his board before scuffling over to the nearby cornice edge and pushing off.
-Without a flinch, he bounced the uneven side of the natural chute with a half-cab spin before continuing down the slope.
+He pulled his helmet on, positioned his goggles on his face, and clipped his boots into his board before scuffling over to the nearby cornice edge.
+There he pushed off, and without a flinch, bounced the uneven side of the natural chute with a half-cab spin before continuing down the slope.
 Ben’s mouth fell open the moment he witnessed the guy perform a frontside rail slide down the length of a fallen lodgepole pine devoid of branches.
 It was as though the prop had been purposely positioned there solely for Travis’ benefit.
 With a sharp turn, he came to a halt a few yards below it.
 Powdery snow plumed up behind him.

 “Holy shit,” Ben mumbled in disbelief.

 Ben turned to her with wide eyes.
 “Good?
 He should be in the goddamn Olympics!”